wong-justin/clark/README.md

 ```
 clark --help

-man clark
 ```

 ## Roadmap

 From high to low priority:

+- Fix current timestamp not matching current seek position

+- New TUI widget for speed, eg `x1.0`

+- Document any quirky behavior
-- Timestamp import option.

-`clark --import 1000,2000,3000`.
+- Timestamp import option. `clark --import 1000,2000,3000`.
 Example use case: adjusting automated timestamps that are always a little inaccurate, even >1 second behind.

 - New controls: `,/.` to seek -/+ 1 frame for video or 1 ms for audio

-- New TUI widget if necessary: speed, eg `x1.0`

-- If truly motivated: keep everything in the command-line by converting video to ANSI-color unicode blocks.
-Likely involves porting to high-performance language (rust + batimg?) and discarding MPV.
+- If truly motivated: keep everything in the command-line and remove the gui video window, and the mpv dependency overall, by converting video to ANSI-color unicode blocks.
+Likely involves porting to high-performance language (rust + batimg?).
 Seems worthy of a separate project, even if it keeps the same features and interface.

+- make a man page, just for fun